-- 2) The standard style of fencing shall meet the criteria relating to material, color, height, design, and limitations in the amount of lot coverage as defined herein. - a) Fences may be constructed of wood or vinyl.
+- 1) Anyone seeking to erect a fence shall apply for and receive a permit. - 2) The standard style of fencing shall meet the criteria relating to material, color, height, design, and limitations in the amount of lot coverage as defined herein. - a) Fences may be constructed of wood or vinyl.
 Fence posts shall be vinyl or pressuretreated wood.
-No yard fencing shall be erected using chain link, barbed wire, electrified materials, or any other type of wire fence or those fences of a stockade and/or solid privacy fencing design. - b) Fences shall be natural wood or approved colors being grey, black or brown tones. - c) Standard fences may not be more than four (4) feet in height and shall have minimum slat separation no fewer than two (2) inches apart, and a maximum slat separation of no more than four (4) inches apart. - d) The fence 'footprint' shall only be located in the rear of the residence, no further than five (5) feet into the side yard as measured from the rear corner of the house, and no closer than ten (10) feet to the rear property line.
-No obstructions shall be permitted in or on any drainage or utility easement. - e) Fence lines should be generally straight.

-f) It shall be the responsibility of the homeowner to maintain fences erected on their property in good repair and appearance.
+No yard fencing shall be erected using chain link, barbed wire, electrified materials, or any other type of wire fence or those fences of a stockade and/or solid privacy fencing design. - b) Fences shall be natural wood or approved colors being grey, black or brown tones. - c) Standard fences may not be more than four (4) feet in height and shall have a minimum slat separation of no fewer than two (2) inches apart, and a maximum slat separation of no more than four (4) inches apart. - d) The fence 'footprint' shall only be located in the rear of the residence, no further than five (5) feet into the side yard as measured from the rear corner of the house, and no closer than ten (10) feet to the rear property line.
+No obstructions shall be permitted in or on any drainage or utility easement. - e) Fence lines should be generally straight. - f) It shall be the responsibility of the homeowner to maintain fences erected on their property in good repair and appearance.